 - Shutting down all of the Bitcoin XT nodes.

-- There is an active keyword list of words/topics/phrases that are automatically removed from the Bitcoin subreddit.
+- There is an active keyword list of words/topic/phrases that are automatically removed from the Bitcoin subreddit.

 - Reddit CEOs ponder whether Theymos should be removed as moderator due to his active censorship of conflicting/competing ideas.